AndroidPoet/Metaphor/README.md

 metaphorStartFragmentMaterialContainerTransform(view)// inside on onviewcreated  ////it also retuns the object of MaterialContainerTransform() you can use .apply { } to change values

 //destination fragment

+//option1
+metaphorStartFragmentWithoutAnimation(view)// inside onviewcreated ////it also retuns the object MaterialContainerTransform()

+//option2
-  metaphorDestinationFragmentMaterialContainerTransform(view, args.data.pos.toString())// inside onviewcreated ////it also retuns the object of MaterialContainerTransform() you can use .apply { } to change values
+metaphorDestinationFragmentMaterialContainerTransform(view, args.data.pos.toString())// inside onviewcreated ////it also retuns the object MaterialContainerTransform() you can use .apply { } to change values

 ```